 For teams on the go, Concur automates travel and expense management, leaving more time for productivity.

 With the ability to manage customer inquiries from email, web, social, chat or phone, along with a machine learning tool for solving customer requests, Zendesk reports that its business users experience positive ratings for more than 86 percent of customer interactions.

 DocuSign helps businesses execute contracts in minutes.
 Its e-signatures are legally binding for most business transactions in the U.S. and internationally.

 Dropbox helps users keep documents at their fingertips across all of their devices, while sharing them collaboratively with other team members.

 Slack is a secure and time-saving messaging solution for teams, allowing them to share updates and files, add comments and highlights, and easily index and search these activities.

 Teamwork is a project-and task-management platform consisting of three components to enhance productivity: Teamwork Projects delivers the core functionality, Teamwork Chat provides real-time internal chat, and Teamwork Desk provides a help desk solution.
 These applications work together and with other common productivity tools, including many of the above.

 This list is by no means comprehensive.
 These are simple a few of the SaaS applications that help enhance team interaction, collaboration, and productivity with small and midsize businesses.
 What are your favorites?

-Bonus Tip: A high-quality Managed Services Provider (MSP) can help your organization attain enterprise-level collaboration and productivity on an SMB budget by leveraging the power of SaaS applications.
+Bonus Tip: A high-quality Managed Services Provider (MSP), like Vology, can help your organization attain enterprise-level collaboration and productivity on a SMB budget by leveraging the power of SaaS applications.